-The company has already welcomed its first two affiliates into the inaugural class of Diversity in Ownership entrepreneurs this summer.
+The company has already welcomed its first two affiliates into the inaugural class of Inclusive Ownership Program entrepreneurs this summer.
 One brokerage will partner with Coldwell Banker in Southern California; the other brokerage is in Nebraska.
 “There are many more amazing real estate entrepreneurs who are currently in the pipeline to become a Coldwell Banker affiliate as part of the program,” he says.

 Beyond the Financial Incentive

 Creating the program was a team effort, involving both corporate staff and current broker-owners, Gorman says.
 The team came up with a list of what an aspiring broker-owner or small, independent broker would find useful.
 In addition to the franchise fee waiver and start-up funding, the program also includes royalty fee rebates for the first two years of business and complimentary membership in industry partner groups, such as NAREB, the National Association of Hispanic Real Estate Professionals, the Asian Real Estate Association of America, and the National Association of Gay & Lesbian Real Estate Professionals.